VadimPoklad/stage3-module5-task/README.md

 ## Solution:

-The finished sample application can be found in the [__solution__](./news-management/solution/news-management.jar) package at the root of the project, which can be run with the following command:
+The finished sample application can be found in the [__solution__](./solution/news-management.jar) package at the root of the project, which can be run with the following command:
 ``` java
    java -jar news-management.jar
 ```

+## Our solution review:
+If you have finished task and would like to see the original solution of it written by our experts, write in #stage-3 channel about it.
+Access will be provided.